ARM-software/AVH/DoxyGen/examples/src/GetStarted.md

    .
 ![Create a repository from VHT-GetStarted template](images/basic_gh_create_repo.png)

-### Setup local project folder on your PC
+### Setup local project on your PC

+**Local repository setup**

-Once the repository is present on GitHub, it can be easily copied onto local PC.
+If the repository is present on GitHub, it can be easily copied onto local PC.
  - Make sure Git Bash is installed on the PC.
 For example [git for Windows] (https://gitforwindows.org/).
  - Open the Git Bash terminal in the target directory and execute clone command as: